martinmicunda/employee-scheduling/README.md

  $ vagrant destroy
  $ vagrant up
 ```

-Note that we are avoiding destruction of the cache host.
-No need to do so.

 ###What if I want different IP addresses for my hosts with Vagrant?
 In the [`Vagrantfile`](Vagrantfile) you find this section: